SciML/Catalyst.jl/docs/src/model_creation/dsl_basics.md

 ```

 ### [Quick-start summary](@id dsl_description_quick_start)
-The DSL is initiated through the `@reaction_network`, which is followed by one line for each reaction.
+The DSL is initiated through the `@reaction_network` macro, which is followed by one line for each reaction.
 Each reaction consists of a *rate*, followed lists first of the substrates and next of the products.
-E.g. a Michaelis-Menten enzyme kinetics system can be written as
+E.g. a [Michaelis-Menten enzyme kinetics system](@ref ref) can be written as
 ```@example dsl_0
 rn = @reaction_network begin
   (kB,kD), S + E <--> SE